Krispy Kreme: Hot light

 What exactly do 10 million online followers, 20% higher engagement rates and those seven billion media impressions from a well-timed jab campaign add up to for the business?
 Everyone knows Krispy Kreme, right?
 The Hot Light in the window.
 The glazed production line behind the plate-glass window.
 Paper hats for the kids.
-According to YouGov BrandIndex online polling data, at its peak in early 2013, more than nine in ten consumers would say they had heard of the Krispy Kreme brand.
-That’s fairly ubiquitous.
+At its peak in early 2013, more than nine in ten consumers would say they had heard of the Krispy Kreme brand, according to YouGov BrandIndex online polling data.

 By October 2019, with the pandemic on the horizon, brand awareness for Krispy Kreme had declined to about 80%, and was trending steadily downward.
-While Krispy Kreme was cleaning up its financials, the company from a brand perspective was becoming less relevant in among indulgence consumers.
+While Krispy Kreme was cleaning up its financials, the company from a brand perspective was becoming less relevant among its core market of indulgence consumers.

 Why?
 On any given day, about one in ten people would say they heard or saw something positive about Krispy Kreme.
 On the chart below, that's positive Buzz.
-On the flip side, about three in ten saw or heard something negative about the company, negative Buzz that has been gradually diminishing over the years.
+On the flip side, about three in ten saw or heard something negative about the company, and that negative Buzz had been gradually diminishing over the years.
 Net-net, before its digital marketing push, the Krispy Kreme brand was falling off the screen.

 The hot light was off.

 In the months leading up to to the IPO, Krispy Kreme deployed online media and publicity to get back into that media spotlight and burnish the company's reputation.
 On average, about 40% of American consumers now have a positive impressive of the iconic doughnut shop.
 That percentage has been ticking up steadily in recent years.